OS: Android 11

 Google Pixel 5a review: Performance

-The Pixel 5a is a serious step up over its predecessor in terms of hardware.
+It may not have the Google-built Tensor chip introduced in the new Pixel 6 lineup, but the Pixel 5a takes a serious step up from its predecessor in terms of hardware.
 Rocking a Snapdragon 765G (the same system-on-chip as the $699 Pixel 5 and $499 Pixel 4a 5G from last year) and 6GB of RAM, this is a decently powerful phone for many tasks.
 As far as Android phones go, the Pixel 5a is pretty middle of the road.

 Playing games on the Pixel 5a was a fine experience, though some of the more intense titles like Asphalt 9 and Genshin Impact caused the phone to heat up.
 Lowering the graphics settings can help, especially with dropped frames, but the Pixel 5a isn’t truly proficient at gaming in the way more powerful flagship phones are.